DCRT-LUMC/GTGT/docs/source/usage.rst

    (.venv) $ pip install gtgt

-To install the requirements for `gtgt server`, you can install from pip using:
+To install the requirements for `gtgt webserver`, you can install from pip using:

 .. code-block:: console

-   (.venv) $ pip install gtgt[server]
+   (.venv) $ pip install gtgt[webserver]

 Transcript
 ----------
-You can fetch transcript information using the command below, or use the `/transcript` endpoint
+You can fetch transcript information using the command below.

 .. code-block:: console